Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/_index.md

 ## Caveats and Disclaimers

-- This tutorial depends on **unofficial modifications** to GRUB 2.06.
-The patches for these modifications are from staged commits for the next GRUB release, the [grub-devel mailing list][grub-devel-archive], and a modified GRUB package on the [Arch User Repository (AUR)][arch-wiki-aur].
-Although these patches have been tested by myself and have not exhibited any issues so far, and they presumably have also been tested by their original authors, reviewers, testers, and some other users too, there is **no guarantee** on the modifications' functionality, stability, compatibility, security, or performance whatsoever.
+- This tutorial depends on **unofficial modification** to GRUB.
+The patch for the modification is from the [grub-devel mailing list][grub-devel-archive].
+  Although the patch has been tested by myself and has not exhibited any issues so far, and it presumably has also been tested by their original authors, reviewers, testers, and some other users too, there is **no guarantee** on the modification's functionality, stability, compatibility, security, or performance whatsoever.

 - This tutorial gives **no professional advice on computer security**.